 This category is where investors earn interest on crypto while saving crypto.
-It is flexible because you can choose to pull out your funds at any time you wish.
+The service is flexible because you can choose to pull your funds at any time you wish.
 This type of savings will appeal to traders, especially; however, it attracts lower interest rates than the fixed deposit category.

 - Binance is a reliable cryptocurrency exchange.

-- The exchange presents a variety of savings and lending options for investors to choose from, depending on individual choice of either a long-term lending basis or flexible deposit fit for traders.
+- The exchange presents a variety of savings and lending options for investors to choose from, depending on the individual’s choice of either a long-term lending basis or flexible deposit fit for traders.

-- Binance lending products support more cryptocurrencies that other platforms reviewed so far.
+- Binance lending products support more cryptocurrencies than other platforms reviewed so far.

 - Users must complete Binance’s KYC process before they can use the lending service.

 - Users risk an impermanent loss when they save assets that offer higher yields, but often drop in market price.

 Crypto.com is another digital asset platform that allows you to earn interest on your crypto is Crypto.com.
 The Hong Kong-based firm launched in 2011 and now allows users to earn up to 12% interest on stablecoins and 8% on other crypto assets.

 Crypto.com now has over 1 million users and offers a credit card in addition to its cryptocurrency exchange business.

 - Crypto.com pays out interest every seven days, not monthly.